Category: news

 Civil liberties groups challenge StingRay surveillance

 A StingRay or cell-site simulator is a surveillance device about the size of a suitcase that acts like a cellphone tower, sending out signals and tricking cellphones in the area into transmitting their locations and other identifying information.
-The device can round up data, collecting information from a suspect’s cellphone and also phones of others…
+The device can round up data, collecting information from a suspect’s cellphone and also the phones of…

 Eyes in the sky: Drone growth elevates fun, raises privacy concerns